 And if you are looking for vitiligo treatment in Bangalore, then you have come to the right page.
 At Kosmoderma, we offer you some tremendous white spots on skin treatment that will majorly focus and work on your vitiligo concerns.

 - Light therapy- It has been demonstrated that narrowband ultraviolet B (UVB) phototherapy prevents or delays active vitiligo development.
 When used with corticosteroids or inhibitors of calcineurin, it may be more effective.
-Counselling may be required two or three days a week.
+Counseling may be required two or three days a week.
 It may take one to three months before you see any improvement, and it may take six months or longer to achieve the full effect.
 Smaller compact or mobile systems for narrowband ultraviolet B therapy are also available for home use for people who can't go to a doctor's office for treatment.
 If needed, speak to your doctor about this option as well.

 - Combination of Light Therapy and Psoralen.
 This treatment combines a plant-derived substance called psoralen with light therapy (photochemotherapy) to restore colour to light patches.
 You are exposed to ultraviolet A (UVA) light after taking psoralen by mouth or applying it to the affected skin.
 This approach, while effective, is more challenging to manage and has been replaced in many practices by narrow-band UVB therapy.

-- Blister's grafting- Your doctor develops blisters on your pigmented skin during this operation, usually with suction, and then transplants the blisters’ tops into discoloured skin.
+- Blister's grafting- Your doctor develops blisters on your pigmented skin during this operation, usually with suction, and then transplants the blisters’ tops into discolored skin.
 Related hazards include scarring, a cobblestone appearance, and recolouration of the area failure.
 And another patch of vitiligo can activate the skin damage caused by suction.

 - Non cultured epidermal cell suspension:This is considered when large areas are involved.
 Only a smaller donor area as 1 cm2 of donor area can cover 10cm2 of recipient area.